 Long-fragment DNA extraction

-The isolates were collected from patients attending Queen Elizabeth Central Hospital in Blantyre, Malawi.
-The isolates were collected as part of routine blood cultures conducted at the Malawi Liverpool Wellcome programme as described previously (7).
+These bacteria isolated from the blood of febrile patients attending Queen Elizabeth Central Hospital in Blantyre, Malawi, as part of the quality assured routine diagnostic microbiology service supported by the Malawi Liverpool Wellcome Programme as described previously (7).
 ERS327391 and ERS207185 were previously sequenced by Feasey et al and ERS1509723 and ERS1509734 were sequenced by Gauld et al (7, 9) using short-read sequencing only.
 Isolates were recovered from the MLW sample archive and then plated on nutrient agar (Thermo Scientific™ Oxoid™, United Kingdom) and incubated at 37 ℃ for 18 hours.
 A single colony was then transferred into 5ml of nutrient broth (Thermo Scientific™ Oxoid™, United Kingdom) and incubated for 18 hours at 37 ℃.
 The bacteria cells were then concentrated by centrifugation at 3500rpm for 30 minutes.
 Total nucleic acids were extracted using the MasterPure complete DNA and RNA Purification Kit (Bioresearch Technologies, United Kingdom) according to the manufacturer's instructions.

 Sequencing